L-mbda/Edgenuity-Master-Controller/README.md

 ## Installation

 First, install Tampermonkey or another similar userscript extension.
-Next, click on it in the extension list.
-On Chrome you may need to press the puzzle piece first, and on Firefox you may need to press the double arrows.
-Select Tampermonkey or your prefered extension, then choose Create new script.
-Now clear everything out of the file that pops up, and paste in the contents of the Edgenuity_Master_Controllerv0.5.user.js file.
-Now hit file>save, or press CTRL+S.  Make sure the script is enabled, and refresh edgenuity if it's already open.
+Next, click on the edgenuity-master-controller user.js file, then click on raw, you will have the option & ability to install it.
+When you then go to edgenuity, make sure that it is set to on for both tampermonkey & the userscript.
+Thats it!

 `VIVA LA RESISTANCE`